Naloxone Training Toolkit

 Please contact a naloxone mentor in your IHS Area [PDF - 156 KB] for assistance with creating a naloxone co-prescribing initiative at your site.
 Mentors can provide an overview of the training materials, program best practices, and offer specific technical assistance.

-Be a naloxone champion in your community: download and customize the following presentations, created to provide partners with resources for promoting naloxone awareness and training based on the educational needs of various local audiences.
+Be a naloxone champion in your community: download and customize the following standing order and presentations, created to provide partners with resources for promoting naloxone awareness and training based on the educational needs of various local audiences.

 National Clinical and Community-Based Services Conference